-London’s Ultra Low Emissions Zone (ULEZ) is now live, as of today (April 8).
-When does it run?
+London’s Ultra Low Emissions Zone (ULEZ) is now live.
+So when does it run?
 Will it expand?
 How much does it cost?
 Who is and what vehicles are exempt?
 How can I dodge it?

 To answer all these questions and more, here’s our one-stop guide to London’s latest step towards cleaner urban air.

 What is the ULEZ?